Hispanic Admirals in the United States Navy: United States Naval Academy

 The United States Naval Academy (USNA) is an institution for the undergraduate education of officers of the United States Navy and Marine Corps.
 The institution was founded as the Naval School in 1845 by Secretary of the Navy George Bancroft.

 The first Hispanic-American to graduate from the academy to reach the rank of admiral was Robert F. Lopez, class of 1879.
 Lopez was a Commodore during World War I, which technically made him the first Hispanic alumnus to become an admiral.
 Commodore is an official flag rank when used during wartime and is equivalent to today's one-star admiral – rear admiral (lower half).
 Many rank systems only use this rank during wartime.
-The first Hispanic alumnus, born outside of the United States mainland, to graduate from the academy and to reach the rank of admiral was Rear Admiral Frederick Lois Riefkohl, a Puerto Rican who graduated in the class of 1911.
+The first Hispanic alumnus, born outside of the United States mainland, to graduate from the academy and to reach the rank of admiral was Rear Admiral Frederick Louis Riefkohl, a Puerto Rican who graduated in the class of 1911.